 This became even more common after 1992, when services became privately planned.
 Developers almost exclusively considered junction sites because they were much cheaper to build.

 In 2008, the Highways Agency put a stop to this, by saying no more services should be built at junctions unless there is no other option available.
+They also clarified that they were paying attention to large developments selling fuel and refreshments close to motorways.
 In 2013, their wording was weakened, and they simply said that if there were two otherwise idential proposals, they would prefer the online option.
 However, there is nothing to force the offline option to be rejected.
 The new wording also described an offline service area as one "sharing a common boundary with the highway", implying that any new proposals for sites not directly alongside the motorway would be rejected outright.

 There is a third design which falls into neither category, where the services take the design of an offline service area but are accessed via their own junction.
 This is an expensive attempt to get the best of both, with Cobham being the most well-known.